-Many, but not all, AAC systems are symbol-based systems that rely on visual images.
+Many, but not all, Augmentative and Alternative Communication (AAC) systems are symbol-based systems that rely on visual images.
 Many people who can read and write prefer to use text-based AAC systems.
 Using text-based AAC typically involves a combination of spelling and choosing pre-written messages.
 Proloquo4Text is AssistiveWare’s text-based AAC solution.

 Proloquo4Text is designed for you to communicate with speed and efficiency.